nikodunk/roomsolar/content/solar-kit/_index.md

 Pre-order your Mobile Apartment Solar Kits, and you'll receive in 2 boxes by us hand-vetted and tested components:

 * **200W flexible solar panels** (2 x 100W) with MC4 connectors. incl.
 8 x zip ties to attach to balcony/RV/rooftop/garden structure.
+Other attachments can be discussed.
 * **20ft solar cable** (2 cables - 1x 20ft positive, 20ft negative) with MC4 connectors on both sides.
 * **Indoor Storage Battery** with integrated MPPT solar charge controller, 500Wh of storage, 500W inverter for max output (A/C), 3 USB-A, 1 USB-C, 1 A/C out (220V, 110V, up to 500W).
 2 DC outs, 1 DC solar in.
 Personalized Zoom session with sunboxlabs founder for installation help.